 With Chancellor Emeritus Mark Nordenberg, Pederson helped shape the vision of the Petersen Events Center, the state-of-the-art convocation center that dramatically revolutionized Pitt's campus upon its opening in 2002.
 The Events Center is considered one of the finest college basketball venues in the country and has also been a major asset for student life, providing outstanding recreational facilities and a fitting place for graduation ceremonies.

 Pederson was at the forefront of the football program's move into the UPMC Sports Performance Complex, which included the forging of a unique relationship between UPMC, a professional sports franchise and college athletic program.
 He personally oversaw the design and layout of the Panthers' Duratz Athletic Complex, which houses Pitt's football offices and training areas.
 It has been described as the finest facility for a college football program in the country.

 Pitt football gained a new national-caliber home stadium in Heinz Field under Pederson's watch in 2001.
 The Panthers own a prominent presence at the stadium with their logos on the seating, gates and signage.
 Pederson additionally initiated the renaming of Martindale Street to Tony Dorsett Drive to further enhance Pitt's identity on the North Shore.

 Over the course of one decade, Pitt either built new venues or significantly renovated existing facilities for 17 of its 19 programs, making it one of the most dramatic infrastructure enhancements in all of college sports.

 He and his wife Tami have three children: Mark, Kari and Kristin.
-Mark is married to the former Brooke Gillette, while Kari was married to Jim Miketo in August 2012.
+Mark and his wife Brooke gave Steve and Tami their first grandchild, Claire, in October 2012.
+Kari is married to Jim Miketo.